Skip to main content

 The following root namespaces are initially available:

 • convex - reserved for approved convex libraries and tools.
 Typically these SHOULD be FULLY specified with a CAD (e.g. convex.asset API as specified in CAD19).
-Foundation approval required.
+Governance approval required.

-• user - indended for user accounts.
+• user - intended for developer user accounts.
 Open access, names / subdomains are assets obtainable for a fixed Convex coin cost.

 • app - reserved for decentralised application actors and contracts.
 Community approval required.